Jb05s/jb05s.github.io/_posts/2020-09-16-Attacking-Windows-Lateral-Movement-with-Impacket.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/attacking-windows-impacket/psexec-cmd.png" alt="">

 As shown in the image above, we're writing the binary file `PDSwlQrA.exe` to the ADMIN$ share on the remote machine.
-We can verify if the binary file exists on the remote system, by listing the files and directories in `\\127.0.0.1\ADMIN$`.
+We can verify if the binary file exists on the remote system by listing the files and directories in `\\127.0.0.1\ADMIN$`.

 <img src="{{ site.url }}{{ site.baseurl }}/images/attacking-windows-impacket/psexec-binary.png" alt="">